 - Loss of benefits, such as insurance and retirement funds

 - Loss of childcare, housekeeping, maintenance, and bookkeeping

 - Loss of consortium

 Losing a loved one is never easy, and nothing will truly make the pain go away.
 But filing a wrongful death claim does give you and your family the chance to recover financially.
-If you have lost a loved one due to the negligent actions of a truck driver or company, the Dallas, Texas truck accident lawyers at the Lenahan Law Firm are here for you.
+If you have lost a loved one due to the negligent actions of a truck driver or company, the Dallas wrongful death attorneys at the Lenahan Law Firm are here for you.
 Our firm will take the time to review your case and help you understand the path forward.
 We offer compassionate guidance to victims and families at the toughest moment in their lives.

 The trucking industry is big business.
 When an accident occurs, truck drivers and companies may have teams of lawyers representing their interests.
 You and your family may be burdened by immense grief, loss, and stress after a crash.
 You need a truck accident lawyer in Dallas on your side.
 We at The Lenahan Law Firm are skilled wrongful death lawyers who fight for justice on behalf of victims and their families.
 This may be a very confusing time for your family.
 You deserve time to grieve and heal.
 However, you may only have a very limited amount of time to seek damages for your losses.
 Contact the Lenahan Law Firm today by calling (214) 295-1008.
 We may be able to help you seek the justice you may deserve.